 The group is composed of 9 people, from municipality, Transition Kispest and Transition Hungary Hub.

 Consent decision making process of the 3 side (Municipality

-the Hungarian Transition Hub) was accepted in consent.
+the Hungarian Transition Hub)

 The main points of the MiT Framework were presented at the first meeting of the Core Group